Last updated 3rd January 2025

 Essential entities include the following:

-Important entities: Entities of a type referred to in Annex I or II which do not qualify as essential entities are important entities.
+Important entities: All medium or large entities from Annex II and entities in Annex I that do not qualify as essential due to their size.
 This includes entities identified by Ireland as important.

 Return to Top